Summit: Mont Blanc 4810m is the highest summit in

 Windermere in the English Lake District.
 Arrange a meeting,

-and come in for a coffee to discuss your course in person
+and come in for a coffee to discuss your course in person, or online,

 with a trip